 Against this background, in the settlement areas of Imvepi and Omugo, Cordaid’s humanitarian team reached out to 10.000 families in the past 9 months.
 Our Water, Sanitation and Hygiene (WASH) manager in Uganda, Ronnie Bashabe, sums up Cordaid’s main humanitarian interventions, supported by Dutch private donor’s funding (SHO).

 “At least we can now expect pupils to stay in school and concentrate on their studies.”

 Ronnie Bashabe, Cordaid WASH manager in Uganda

 Cordaid has constructed a water supply system that provides water to 4600 refugees in Zone 3 of Imvepi settlement.
-“We constructed a solarized water well produces 10.000 litres per hour”, Ronnie explains.
-“On a sunny day it pumps up 80.000 litres.
+“We constructed a solarized water well produces 10.000 liters per hour”, Ronnie explains.
+“On a sunny day, it pumps up 80.000 liters.
 We also equipped it with a 22 KvA generator to support the system during bad weather or after the sun sets, so we can reach 100.000 liters.”

 Now that it is built, Cordaid will hand over the system and its maintenance to the government District Water Office, that works in partnership with UNHCR.

 Sanitation in schools